ergoplatform/oracle-core/connectors/connector-lib/README.md

 This is a small framework for creating `Connector`s for an Oracle Pool.
 These connectors act as a middleware which interface between the outside world and the Oracle Core.

+Every `Connector` created using this crate will automatically have a `--bootstrap-value` CLI flag available for use when bootstrapping your Oracle Pool.

 Building A Basic Connector
 ==========================